 ------------------------------

-It may be seen from Figure 1 that isolation had a more negative effect on U.S. students, with the majority reporting feelings of anxiety and loneliness.
-Half the U.S. students reported depression and melancholy (statistically significant differences) and somewhat less than half reported hopelessness.
-Among the Israeli students, about one-quarter reported feelings of loneliness (27.2%), hopelessness (24.1%) and melancholy (22.8%).
+It may be seen from Figure 1 that isolation had a more negative effect on U.S. than on the Israeli students, with the majority reporting feelings of anxiety and loneliness.
+Half the U.S. students reported feeling depression and melancholy (statistically significant differences) and somewhat less than half reported hopelessness.
+Among the Israeli students, about one-quarter reported feelings of loneliness (27.2%), hopelessness (24.1%), and melancholy (22.8%).
 About 15% of the surveyed Israeli students reported anxiety (14.6%) and depression (15.2%).
 In both the groups, a low percentage reported feelings of calmness and hope, with no significant difference between them.

 As stated, the level of punitiveness was measured by means of the attitudinal questionnaire developed by Wang and Thurstone (1967).
 In the present study, we focused on the pro-rehabilitation attitudes of the respondents (the inverse of pro-punishment).
 The punitive attitude index was calculated using the aggregation of answers representing the overall trend in the attitude of the participant to rehabilitation.
 The rehabilitation index ranged from a minimum value of 31 to a maximum value of 186, and was found to be highly reliable (Cronbach’s alpha = 0.872).
-As in the case of punitiveness, the rehabilitation attitude level in the present sample was found to be average to high (mean = 118.30, standard deviation = 17.32).
+As with punitiveness, the rehabilitation attitude level in the present sample was found to be average to high (mean = 118.30, standard deviation = 17.32).
 These findings indicated that, in general, the participants in the present research tended to support rehabilitation.
 Assuming equal variance (F(33,157) = 1.02 , p = .313), significant differences were found between the Israeli and U.S. students, with the U.S. students exhibiting a higher level of pro-rehabilitation attitudes than the Israeli students (t(190) = 4.15; p < 0.001), a finding that is also supported by the multivariable models presented below.
 An additional significant difference in the extent of punitiveness was found in the multivariable model between the genders, with the women exhibiting pro-rehabilitative attitudes to a greater extent than the men.
 In this context, it should be noted that no statistically significant differences were found between the level of knowledge of the Israeli and U.S. students (knowledge component).

-In the next step of the analysis we used Hierarchical linear regression modelling to determine the effect of isolation/lockdown on students’ attitudes towards rehabilitation of convicted offenders, as explained earlier in the methods section, under tools and procedures.
+In the next step of the analysis, we used hierarchical linear regression modelling to determine the effect of isolation or lockdown on students’ attitudes towards rehabilitation of convicted offenders, as explained in the Methods section under Statistical Analysis Procedure.
 A three-step process was followed.
-In the first regression model we examined the effect of age, gender, marital status, group (Israeli/ U.S.) and knowledge of the students on attitudes towards rehabilitation.
-In the second model we include, the effect of isolation and distancing on the general mental state of the respondents and in the third model a variable that examined the effect of isolation and lockdown on attitudes towards incarceration, was added.
+In the first regression model, we examined the effect of age, gender, marital status, nationality (Israeli/ U.S.) and students’ knowledge about and attitudes towards rehabilitation.
+In the second model, we included the effect of isolation and distancing on the respondents’ general mental state.
+In the third model, a variable that examined the effect of isolation and lockdown on attitudes towards incarceration was added.

-In the first step (Model 1) it was found that the older students displayed pro-rehabilitation attitudes to a greater extent than did younger students.
+In the first step (Model 1), it was found that the older students displayed pro-rehabilitation attitudes to a greater extent than did younger students.
 In addition, the regression findings in this model point to the fact that the men were less likely to hold pro-rehabilitation attitudes than were the women.
 It was also found that the U.S. students held less punitive attitudes compared to the Israeli students.
 The knowledge component was also found to be a predictor of statistical significance, with knowledge positively correlated to rehabilitative attitudes: The higher the level of knowledge, the greater the support for rehabilitation.